commanderx16/x16-emulator/README.md

 * `-prg` lets you specify a `.prg` file that gets injected into RAM after start.
 * `-bas` lets you specify a BASIC program in ASCII format that automatically typed in (and tokenized).
 * `-run` executes the application specified through `-prg` or `-bas` using `RUN` or `SYS`, depending on the load address.
+* `-scale` scales video output to an integer multiple of 640x480
 * `-echo` causes all KERNAL/BASIC output to be printed to the host's terminal.
 Enable this and use the BASIC command "LIST" to convert a BASIC program to ASCII (detokenize).
 * `-log` enables one or more types of logging (e.g. `-log KS`):
 	* `K`: keyboard (key-up and key-down events)